toanle31/GameEngineProject/README.md

-# Personal Game Engine Project
+# Personal Game Engine Project [ NAME - TBD ]
 >- This is a personal Game Engine Project that I intend to use as a way to teach myself Game Engine Design & Architecture.
 >- Using C++20, I will also be targetting new features that is addition to the language that I find interesting/useful.
 >- A few restraints/dumb decision I am enforcing on myself for this project:
 >>- Enforce project-wide ECS paradigm wherever possible, even if it's not a good fit - this is mainly for me to learn more about ECS and its utility (and ofc down fall).

-# Template used to generate the project is detailed below:
+>#Template used to generate the project is detailed below:
 # C++ Project Starter Template
 This is a little quick-start project template for C++ projects which utilise a Core/App project architecture.
 There are two included projects - one called _Core_, and one called _App_.
 [Premake](https://github.com/premake/premake-core) is used to generate project files.
 Core builds into a static library and is meant to contain common code intended for use in multiple applications.
 App builds into an executable and links the Core static library, as well as provides an include path to Core's code.